Why Verdura is one of the best family-friendly resorts in Italy

 Take to the mineral-rich waters of the thalassotherapy pools in the spa while your children are entertained in the free kid’s club, for four to 12-year olds.
 The club is equipped with its own kitchen for cookery lessons, cinema room and two pools.
 Every week a golf professional pops in to coach budding young players.

-Thalassotherapy involves the medical use of seawater to restore health and wellbeing.
+Thalassotherapy involves bathing in sea water, and its proponents suggest the practice has restorative benefits to health and wellbeing.
 You can experience this within the extensive spa.
 Immerse yourself in four outdoor pools, heated from 25 to 35 degrees, each with varying salt densities, minerals and organisms.

 You can’t leave Sicily without exploring beyond the landscaped gardens of the resort.
 Culture vultures will enjoy a trip to Agrigento, home to the Valley of the Temples, one of the most significant archaeological sites on the island.
 Less than an hour’s drive away you will discover some of the best-preserved relics from Greece’s Golden Age.